 Security and defense committees on local level...

-On August 10, 1952, a channel for information is formalized in the establishment of security and defense committees on a local level.
+On August 10, 1952, a channel for information was formalized in the establishment of security and defense committees on a local level.

-On May 10, 1951, Mao Zedong describes in his speech to the 3rd National Congress on Security, how these committees have to function
+On May 10, 1951, In his speech, Mao Zedong described to the 3rd National Congress on Security, how these committees have to function

 "...there must be widespread organizing of public security and defense committees among the masses.
 These